 Air fryers

-How an air fryer works
+How does an air fryer work?

-Do I need an air fryer?
+Do you need an air fryer?

 Features to consider